Mamelodi Sundowns Transfer News: Latest rumours, gossip and done deals

 Sundowns have even more money now as besides their deep pockets, they have banked more from reaching the Champions League final and $12.49 million from their FIFA Club World Cup participation which means more spending is expected in the transfer market.

-Coach Miguel Cardoso has made it clear that he will look to trim his squad which means a number of players are in danger of leaving.
+Coach Miguel Cardoso made it clear that he will look to trim his squad which means a number of players are in danger of leaving.

 So, what are the latest rumours, gossip and deals involving Mamelodi Sundowns?